utigernils/PyRainSim/README.md

     "lightning_maxtravel": "5"
 }
 ```

-Enjoy the soothing atmosphere of a simulated rainy night with PyRainSim!
+## Bug report
 For questions or issues, please open an issue on GitHub.
+Enjoy the atmosphere of a simulated rainy night with PyRainSim!